- How much of a print book or journal can I legally copy?

 - The University has a Limited Online Music Licence from PRS for Music which authorises the adding of online music tracks to SurreyLearn for on-demand streaming.

 - There are numerous websites which provide free and / or paid music online which have little or no rights restrictions.
 Check the terms and conditions to make sure you are allowed to use the material in the way you intend.
-The JISC Digital Media website offers an online tutorial on finding sites that host free to use music and sound effects, plus a detailed written guide on Finding Video, Audio & Images Online.
+The JISC Digital Media website offers a detailed written guide on Finding Video, Audio & Images Online for use in teaching and learning.
 It also has a useful set of frequently asked questions on audiovisual copyright.

 - Can I include copyright material in exam questions?

-Yes, under UK copyright law there is a specific exception which allows copying for the purposes of examination – setting, communicating and answering questions.
-However, if you want to publish exam papers on the Web you need to exclude copyright material or ensure you have permission for its inclusion.
+Yes, in UK copyright law there is a specific exception which allows copying for the purposes of examination: setting, communicating and answering questions.
+The use must be proportionate and fair, i.e. the extent should be justified by the context.
+You may publish exam papers including copyright material on a university intranet.

 - Should I sign the publisher's copyright agreement when my article is accepted for publication?